 In addition to facial posture, you can treat your expression lines easily at home with SiO Beauty patches.

-SiO patches reduce the visibility of expression lines by plumping your skin and encouraging collagen production.
+SiO patches reduce the visibility of expression lines by hydrating and plumping your skin.

 And it’s easy to get into the habit of using them!
 All you have to do is put the patches on before you hop into bed, get a great night of sleep, and take the patches off when you wake up.
 Good morning, gorgeous skin!